BEROCHLU/kf2-autokick-level-and-perk/README.md

 2. Open brower FireFox or Chrome.
 3. Move to WebAdmin. (default: http://localhost:8080)

+# Confirm

+It dose works if you see a number 1 with Violentmonkey icon.

 # Where is setting which can restrict level or perk?

 1. Click MANAGEMENT CONSOLE in WebAdmin.
 2. Edit level or perk which you want to restrict.
+Changed setting is adapted in a few second.

 # What is a fixed issue and improved